abdanar/abdanar.github.io/_pages/research.md

 - [ ] For state-space symmetric MIMO systems, IRKA is a locally convergent fixed-point iteration to a local minimum of the underlying $$H_2$$ approximation problem.\
       _Note_: Establish the connection between a ZIP system and a symmetric MIMO system
-- [ ] There is always a stable IRKA realization* for a linear dynamical system (a proof for the SISO case is provided above).
+- [ ] There is always a stable IRKA realization* for a stable linear dynamical system (a proof for the state-space symmetric SISO case is provided above).
 - [ ] Every state-space symmetric, stable MIMO system has a stable IRKA realization.
 - [ ] Every symmetric system has a symmetric IRKA realization.